Vinfast Officially Opens First Dealer Store In Indonesia

 In addition to partnering with PT Gallerie Setia Utama, VinFast plans to significantly expand its electric vehicle distribution network across major cities in Indonesia throughout 2024.
 This aims to meet the increasing customer demand for electric vehicles.

-Mr. Nguy?n Ng?c Ch?c, Deputy CEO of VinFast Indonesia, said: 'With the opening of the first VinFast dealership in Indonesia, we proudly take another significant step in the journey of bringing high-quality electric vehicles and exceptional after-sales service to consumers in the market.
-The VF 5 and VF e34, featuring modern designs tailored to local tastes, promise to become pioneering ambassadors, paving the way for VinFast's future models and contributing to the advancement of the electric vehicle industry in Indonesia.'
+Mr. Nguyễn Ngọc Chức, Deputy CEO of VinFast Indonesia, said: "With the opening of the first VinFast dealership in Indonesia, we proudly take another significant step in the journey of bringing high-quality electric vehicles and exceptional after-sales service to consumers in the market.
+The VF 5 and VF e34, featuring modern designs tailored to local tastes, promise to become pioneering ambassadors, paving the way for VinFast's future models and contributing to the advancement of the electric vehicle industry in Indonesia."

 On March 28th, 2024, VinFast announced the launch of its VF e34 model in Indonesia at a price of 315,000,000 IDR (battery not included), along with a unique battery subscription policy aimed at reducing the cost of EV ownership and increasing accessibility for users.